Peter-Lazarov/Vending-machine/README.md

 9. Type npm install
 10. Type npm run dev
 11. Now the React application should work on http://localhost:5173/

 ### Back End - Node.js
 - API server to handle the products requests
 ### Front End - React
 - React application receiving products from API and rendering the content

+#### Additional information
+- Coins denominations used in the application
+10 st, 20 st, 50 st, 1 lv, 2 lv.